Stephen-Arsenault/eMate-Open-Expansion/README.md

 # Credits
 Special thanks is owed to the following:
 1. Colin from [This Does Not Compute](https://www.patreon.com/thisdoesnotcompute/) ([YouTube](https://www.youtube.com/channel/UCEp20NgOZHmgWdbQdHSxgjw)) for loaning me the eMate Expansion module [from this video](https://youtu.be/-_PldKJzEJ8?t=99) for backward engineering.
+2. Jacob "Androda" ([GitHub](https://github.com/androda)) for his help understanding modern memory chip alternatives and reviewing PCB designs.
-2. The [Open Retro SCSI Discord Server](https://discord.gg/5AtypUqFCT) for fostering community development on retro hardware.
+3. The [Open Retro SCSI Discord Server](https://discord.gg/5AtypUqFCT) for fostering community development on retro hardware.